FDRIO.ca

 Past Crowe Soberman Award Recipients

-At last years Annual General Meeting we honoured Antoinette Clarke for her dedication and significant contribution to family dispute resolution.
+At the 2024 Annual Conference, The FDR Toolbox we honoured one of the original FDRIO founders, Dr. Barbara Landau for her dedication and significant contribution to family dispute resolution.